Frankluox/LightningFSL/README.md

 ### Creating a new few-shot algorithm

 It is quite simple to implement your own algorithm. most of algorithms only need creation of a new LightningModule and a classifier head.
+We give a breif description of the code structure here.

 #### run.py
-The file `run.py` wraps the whole training and testing procedure of a FSL algorithm, for which all configurations are specified by an individual yaml file contained in the `/config` folder; see `config/set_config_PN.py` for example.
+**It is usually not needed to modify this file.** The file `run.py` wraps the whole training and testing procedure of a FSL algorithm, for which all configurations are specified by an individual yaml file contained in the `/config` folder; see `config/set_config_PN.py` for example.
 The file `run.py` contains a python class `Few_Shot_CLI`, inherited from [LightningCLI](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_cli.html).
 It adds new hyperpameters (Also specified in configuration file) as well as testing process for FSL.
-It is usually not needed to modify this file.

 #### FewShotModule
-The folder `modules` contains LightningModules for FSL models, specifying model components, optimizers, logging metrics and train/val/test processes.
+**Need modification.** The folder `modules` contains LightningModules for FSL models, specifying model components, optimizers, logging metrics and train/val/test processes.
 Notably, `modules/base_module.py` contains the template module for all FSL models.
 All other modules inherit the base module; see `modules/PN.py` and `modules/cosine_classifier.py` for how episodic/non-episodic models inherit from the base module.

 #### architectures
-We divide general FSL architectures into feature extractor and classification head, specified respectively in `architectures/feature_extractor` and `architectures/classifier`.
+**Need modification.** We divide general FSL architectures into feature extractor and classification head, specified respectively in `architectures/feature_extractor` and `architectures/classifier`.
 These are just common `nn` modules in pytorch, which shall be embedded in LightningModule mentioned above.
 The recommended feature extractor is ResNet12, which is popular and shows promising performance.
 The classification head, however, varies with algorithms and need specific designs.

 #### Datases and DataModule
-Pytorch-lightning unifies data processing across training, val and testing into a single LightningDataModule.
+**It is usually not needed for modification.** Pytorch-lightning unifies data processing across training, val and testing into a single LightningDataModule.
 We disign such a datamodule in `dataset_and_process/datamodules/few_shot_datamodule.py` for FSL, enabling episodic/non-episodic sampling and DDP for multi-GPU fast training.
 The definition of Dataset itself is in `dataset_and_process/datasets`, specified as common pytorch datasets class.
 There is no need to modify the dataset module unless new datasets are involved.

 #### Callbacks and Plugins
-See [documentation](https://pytorch-lightning.readthedocs.io/en/latest/) of pytorch-lightning for detailed introductions of callbacks and Plugins.
+**It is usually not needed for modification.** See [documentation](https://pytorch-lightning.readthedocs.io/en/latest/) of pytorch-lightning for detailed introductions of callbacks and Plugins.
 They are additional functionalities added to the system in a modular fashion.

 #### Configuration
-See [LightningCLI](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_cli.html) for how a yaml configuration file works.
+**Need modification.** See [LightningCLI](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_cli.html) for how a yaml configuration file works.
 For each algorithm, there needs one specific configuration file, though most of the configurations are the same across algorithms.
 Thus it is convenient to copy one configuration and change it for a new algorithm.